Victoria Vein Clinic

 Complications can occur even with perfect technique.

-• Deep vein thrombosis (DVT).
+- Deep vein thrombosis (DVT).
 Clots can extend into deep veins but this is rare if the protocol of compression and regular daily walking is followed.
-It is optional to stop hormone preparations as they may increase the risk of DVT.
+We consider that it is not necessary to stop hormone preparations as there is no evidence that they increase the risk of DVT - if uncertain discuss this with the prescribing doctor.

-• Pigmentation.
+- Pigmentation.
 Haemosiderin which is a form of iron from the blood can be deposited along the treated veins.
 This is more frequent with large surface veins but can occur with spider veins.
 Most disappear within 12 months but there is permanent staining in about 5% and this is of cosmetic significance.
-Persistent pigmentation may respond to laser treatment.
+It is more likely in patients with a dark complexion.
+Persistent pigmentation can respond to laser treatment.

-• Skin ulceration.
+- Skin ulceration.
 This is very uncommon.
-It occurs because solution has escaped into the surrounding skin or because of an abnormal connection between small veins and arteries.
+It occurs because of an abnormal connection between small veins and arteries.
 Most injection ulcers are small and heal over a few weeks leaving a small pale scar.

-• Intra-arterial injection.
-This has never been encountered in our practice but has been reported resulting in muscle and skin damage.
+- Intra-arterial injection.
+This is very rare but has been reported resulting in muscle and skin damage.